18F/identity-idp/pull_request_template.md

 ## 🎫 Ticket

-Link to the relevant jira ticket.
+Link to the relevant ticket.

 ## 🛠 Summary of changes